KonradKuznicki/teleport_frontend_challange/docs/DESIGN_DOC.md

 ##### What is going to be done
  1. List files and directories in a chosen directory
  2. Navigate directories
- 3. Upload files
- 4. Search and sort files
+ 3. Search and sort files
- 5. User Authentication
+ 4. User Authentication

 ##### What is not going to be done
  1. no user authentication related operations (only login)
  2. no file and directory management: no rename, move delete copy (only upload and list)
+ 3. no file upload

 #### Backend
 ##### What is going to be done
 1. API
    1. for login
    2. for directory listing (with authentication verification)
-   3. for file upload (with authentication verification)
-2. In memory file storage
+2. file storage
+   1. file repository implementation will be files read from folder inside docker
-   1. with some default directory structure
+   2. default directory structure

 ##### What is not going to be done
  1. no permanent storage